-Today we invited all Year 1 parents to come into school to have a phonic workshop with Mrs Jarrett and their class teach.
-During this hour they were given a presentation about what to expect with phonic screening tests and also given tools on how to practise them at home.
+Today we invited all Year 1 parents to come into school to have a phonic workshop with Mrs Jarrett and then spend time with their child in their class.
+During this hour they were given a presentation about what to expect with phonic screening tests and they were also given tools on how to practise them at home.
 They then went into class and joined in a phonics lesson with their children.
-Have a look at some of the photos below!
+Have a look at some of the photos below:

 PHONIC CULTURE AT WHITE ROCK

 At White Rock we want all pupils to:

 - Benefit from a consistent and systematic approach to the teaching of phonics from entry to school

 - Each phonic session – follows the structure of revisit/revise, teach, practice, apply.